Friday 16 December 2011

 “Life is good,” I said.

-“Yeah, pretty good with me too,” said Sebastian.
+“Yeah, pretty good with me too,” said Scott.

 “You wouldn’t be dead for quids, now would you.”

-“No, not for a second,” said Sebastian.
+“No, not for a second,” said Scott.
 “Not for anything.”

 We gazed out into the garden, out into the world.